 The trend is suggestive of greater variety of taste and aroma arising through creativity and innovations.
 The traditional beverage is slowly experiencing a paradigm shift.

 Non traditional chai in varied forms has become a big business.
 Of this the most popular is the iced chai or iced tea sold in bottles, by vendor machines and lounges.
 The iced chai makers have brought the product to homes.

 Best of Indian Tea Leaves

-Assam tea, especially the black variety is widely consumed in Northern India.
-In Southern India the Nilgiri Leaf is very popular.
+Assam tea, especially the black variety is widely consumed in the North and Central India .
+In South the Nilgiri Leaf is very popular.
 It is sold in packets, hygienic bags, plastic pouches and small paper pouches as well.
 The packaged quantity ranges from 100 gm to one kilo.